zhaochen0110/OpenThinkIMG/README.md

 ## Features
+- **Support closed-source models** (Added on 2025-01-15):
+  - We implemented a tool manager to support a series of closed-source models, such as, Gemini and Chatgpt.

 - **Tool Manager and Plug-In Tool Hub** (Added on 2025-01-14):
   - We implemented a tool manager to manage all tools, changing some small tools into offline implementations, which increases the flexibility of the tool factory.
   - Moreover, we provide a plug-in tool hub to support users to add their own tools.